songpr/data-cache/README.md

     delete the cached data using key.

+* `entries()`

+    Return a generator yielding [key, value] pairs.

+* `find(findFunction)`

+    Find a value for which the supplied fn method returns a truthy value, similar to Array.find().

+    The item add recently will be finded first.

+    findFunction is called as fn(value, key, cache).

 * `asyncRefresh()`

     async refresh data using fetch function and reset cache if and only if resetOnRefresh option is true, otherwise unexpired values will be kept.